Category Archives: art

 Prayer of St. Bridget

 Jesus, true and fruitful Vine!
 Remember the abundant outpouring of blood shed from your sacred body as juice from grapes in a wine press.
-From your side, pierced with a lance by a soldier, blood and water poured out until there was not left in your body a single drop.
+From your side, pierced with a lance by a soldier, blood and water poured out until not a single drop was left in your body.

 Through your bitter Passion and your precious blood poured out, receive my soul when I come to die.
 Amen.